Guide 3 October 2025 | Chris Roy |

-The Personal Contract Purchase (PCP) system stands as the dominant means of automobile financing throughout the United Kingdom.
+The Personal Contract Purchase (PCP) system remains the dominant means of automobile financing in the United Kingdom.
 PCP allows customers to pay monthly installments with the option of keeping their car or returning it when the contract concludes.
-PCP financing has gained widespread use despite its problematic history which includes several instances of mis-selling through inflated rates and hidden commissions.
+PCP financing has gained widespread use despite its problematic history which includes several instances of mis-selling through inflated rates and undisclosed commissions.
 PCP car finance claims have become prominent again in financial redress discussions due to consumers becoming more informed and financial watchdogs implementing stricter oversight.

 The common belief that complaint submission periods have ended does not match the actual situation.
-Consumers seeking justice in a market recovering from hidden lending practices and discretionary commissions continue to rely on PCP claims as their essential tool.
+In a market still recovering from hidden lending practices and discretionary commissions, consumers continue to rely on PCP claims as their essential tool as a vital way to seek compensation.

 Consumers are realising that small overcharges or vague contract terms can amount to hundreds or even thousands of pounds over the life of a PCP agreement.
 Many people now search for car finance claims check tools and online resources following their recent interest in uncovering potential mis-selling of car finance from past years.

 The high car finance PCP claim volumes persist even after recent complaints because there are valid reasons for their numbers.
-The Financial Conduct Authority (FCA) continues its investigation into motor finance sector practices with a focus on discretionary commissions, which enabled dealers to manipulate interest rates for profit, but this practice is currently banned.
+The Financial Conduct Authority (FCA) continues its investigation into motor finance sector practices with a particular focus on discretionary commission arrangements (DCAs), which allowed dealers to manipulate interest rates for profit.
+This practice is now banned.

 The majority of customers remained uninformed about these commissions, which led to higher borrowing expenses they unknowingly paid.
 Buyers often did not receive comprehensive information about balloon payments which mandate large final sums to secure ownership of the car or about mileage restrictions that impose significant fees when crossed.